epfl-ada/ada-2021-project-aaaf/index.md

 {% include main_analysis/quotes_number_distrib_by_states_taxes.html %}

 Taxes is a very debatable topic for each USA state.
 It could be observed in a positive or negative way.
 For example, in 2018 Iowa introduced a new tax reform [link](https://tax.iowa.gov/iowa-tax-reform).
 It could be observed clearly, that it is a very hot topic in IOWA after 2018.

+Another interesting example is Montana.
+This state has very high frequency of tex quotes.
+After research in the wev we came up with a fact, that Montana is a small Switzerland in the USA due to low transparency of the laws for other states.
+For each year from 2008 to 2020 it is a leader in tax discussions.
 ## Weapons

 {% include main_analysis/quotes_number_distrib_by_states_weapons.html %}
 Firearms or a weapon is a very popular topic in USA.
 On one hand having a weapon is one of the American citizens rights but on the other hand there are a lot of famous conflicts about it.
 Schoolshooting is a big issue at USA.
 For example there is a famous and terrible event - shooting at Sandy Hook Elementary School [link] (https://en.wikipedia.org/wiki/Sandy_Hook_Elementary_School_shooting).
 If we check the ratio of quotes about weapon in Connecticut state we can observe the drammatic change after the 2012.
 This reflects a high correlation about senators talks and real events in the state.

+## Education
+We use set of topics to find senators quotes about education: `{'education', 'schools', 'school', 'student', 'teacher', 'teachers','university', 'universities', 'learning', 'study', 'studing'}`
+{% include main_analysis/quotes_number_distrib_by_states_education.html %}